The Honeydew Podcast is a comedy podcast totally like no other!

 Bert Kreischer is one of the funniest men in the podcasting world, as evidenced by the immense success of his show 2 Bears, 1 Cave, which he co-hosts with Tom Segura.

-Bert is one of the best guests that this show has ever featured, thanks to this.
+Bert is one of the best guests that this show has ever featured.
 He and Ryan very quickly get to making each other laugh.

-Bert also gets very candid, and talks about his experiences suffering from an anxiety disorder, as well as his often-overwhelming fear of death!
+Bert also gets candid and talks about his experiences suffering from an anxiety disorder and his often-overwhelming fear of death!

-It’s actually quite rare to hear Bert be quite so vulnerable and candid, so this episode is a real treat for fans.
+It’s rare to hear Bert be so vulnerable and candid, so this episode is a real treat for fans.

 Ali Macofsky – 12 Steps

-In this episode, Ali details the crushing lows that have come from living with alcoholic parents, and the many embarrassing stories that she has of them, such as the time that her mother was arrested for a DUI right in front of her school.
+In this episode, Ali details the crushing lows of living with alcoholic parents and her many embarrassing stories, such as when her mother was arrested for a DUI right in front of her school.

-This episode is a little heavier, but Ryan’s hosting talents ensure that he is able to keep the episode light-hearted and breezy!
+This episode is a little heavier, but Ryan’s hosting talents ensure that he can keep the episode light-hearted and breezy!

 Joel McHale – Dewlexia

-Joel McHale, the star of Community is quite public about his experiences with dyslexia, and this episode of the Honeydew Podcast sees him really opening up about what it is like to live with the condition and some of the times when it has made his life difficult.
+Joel McHale, the star of Community, is quite public about his experiences with dyslexia.
+This episode of the Honeydew Podcast sees him opening up about what it is like to live with the condition and some of the times when it has made his life difficult.

-Joel also details the fairly emotional story of the time his son had to receive open-heart surgery while only two months old!
+Joel also details the somewhat emotional story of the time his son had to receive open-heart surgery while only two months old!
 It’s a very heart-wrenching story, and Joel tells it beautifully.

-Don’t worry though, this episode is still full of laughs thanks to Ryan and Joel’s similar comedic styles.
+Don’t worry; this episode is still full of laughs, thanks to Ryan and Joel’s similar comedic styles.